OCA/stock-logistics-barcode/mobile_app_inventory/README.rst

 .. image:: /mobile_app_inventory/static/src/img/06_phone_select_product.png

-If the EAN13 barcode is recognized, user has to set a quantity to inventory and then validate.
+If a product barcode is recognized, user has to set a quantity to inventory and then validate.

 .. image:: /mobile_app_inventory/static/src/img/07_phone_select_quantity.png